ddnexus/irt/README.markdown

 ### File Mode (cyan)

 IRT always start in file mode, which simply means that it will execute the code in a file.
-Indeed you launch irt passing a path argument of an existing file or dir.
-If the path does not refer to any existing file, irt will ask you to confirm that you want to create that file.
-Eventually if you don't pass any path argument, irt will create a temporary file.
+Indeed you launch irt passing a path argument of one or more existing files or dirs.
+If any path does not refer to any existing file, irt will ask you to confirm that you want to create that file.
+Eventually if you don't pass any path argument, irt will create a temporary empty file.

 A new or temporary created file contains just one statement: 'irt' which will open an interactive session.

 Notice: When you pass a dir as the path, irt will recursively execute all the '.irt' files in it, so suffixing with '.irt' the files is not just a convention.
+It allows to skyp any non .irt file, like libraries or files used with the 'insert_file' directive.

+#### Note about new files

+The new created files are implicitly run with the -i (--interative-eol) flag by default.
+That flag instruct irt to open an interactive session at the end of the file, so you will have the possibilty to add your statements.
+As long as you rerun the file (with the 'rr' command) IRT will remember the flag, anyway, if the session ends and you have to re-launch it from the command line, you must pass the -e flag explicitly or no interactive session will be opened automatically.

+You can save any running file as another file with the 'save_as' command.

 ### Interactive Sessions (magenta)